 Frigga of the soft heart looked down at the reins in her hands, the only sounds the horses' hooves clacking softly as they walked and the distant crash of the falls.
 Loki's own heart seemed to beat too quickly, to stutter and painfully skip.

 "He had to tell me what you were.
 You were already changed.
 But then I could feel it for myself, the winter in the heart of you had not yet faded completely."

 Loki shuddered, his stomach churning.
-He wanted to rush on, to cover her mouth and silence the damning truth.
+He wanted to rush on away from her words, to cover her mouth and silence the damning truth.

 "Your eyes were so wide, so clear.
 I'd never seen such knowing in the eyes of a child.
 I would not have you in my arms at first, but that gaze…" She touched each of her cheeks in turn, as if she were feverish, pushing back some emotion.
 "Your father conjured ice to sooth your throat.
 You'd cried so desperately before he found you that you could hardly make a further sound.
-And… it pierced my heart to see.
-You whimpered and gave suck on an icicle and it wounded me for all of my days.
+And… it pierced my heart.
+You whimpered and took suck from an icicle and it wounded me for all of my days.
 You were a baby.
 Just a baby."